Felipe Gutiérrez

 Felipe Alejandro Gutiérrez Leiva (/es/; born 8 October 1990) is a Chilean former footballer who played as a midfielder.
-He is the current manager of Quintero Unido.
+He is the current manager of Deportes La Serena.

 Club career

 Universidad Católica

 Gutiérrez began his youth career at Everton de Viña del Mar in 2004.
 Four years later, after being scouted, he moved to Universidad Católica.
 He made his professional debut on 7 November 2009 at only 18 years of age, in a 4–1 win over Universidad de Concepción.

-In the 2010 season, Gutiérrez marked his first goal for the club in Copa Chile in a 4–0 win against San Pedro de Atacama and scored his first league goal for the club, in a 4–1 win over O’Higgins on 31 July 2010.
+In the 2010 season, Gutiérrez marked his first goal for the club in Copa Chile in a 4–0 win against San Pedro de Atacama and scored his first league goal for the club, in a 4–1 win over O'Higgins on 31 July 2010.
 Gutiérrez then scored his second goal for the club in the last game of the season, in a 5–0 win over Everton.
 Later in the 2010 season, Gutiérrez won the Chilean championship with Universidad Católica and went to score two times in fifteen appearances.

 In the Torneo Apertura, Gutiérrez started well in the tournament and made an impressive display, including scoring important goals against Colo-Colo twice in four encounters on 26 May 2011 and 16 October 2011. and Universidad de Chile on 15 May 2011.
 Later in the 2011 season, Gutiérrez scored ten goals in thirty–eight appearances in all competitions and he became runners-up in the championship with Universidad Católica, losing 4–1 in the final against Universidad de Chile, and won the Chilean Cup.
 He was also voted "revelation of the season" by readers of the Chilean edition of the El Gráfico magazine.
 His performance attracted interests from La Liga side Málaga, where he could link up his compatriot Manager Manuel Pellegrini.
 However, Gutiérrez dismissed the move to Málaga.

 In the 2012 Apertura, he became the club's top scorer with seven goals, including scoring two braces against Cobreloa and Cobresal.